ÀË»¨Ö±²¥

 Contemporary Philosophy Requirement

-Satisfied by philosophy offerings that treat thinkers from the late-nineteenth to the twenty-first century or contemporary treatments of philosophical topics (metaphysics, epistemology, philosophy of science, contemporary ethics, etc.).
+Satisfied by philosophy offerings that treat thinkers from the late 19th to the 21st century or contemporary treatments of philosophical topics (metaphysics, epistemology, philosophy of science, contemporary ethics, etc.).
 Special ethics courses do not satisfy this requirement.